 \section{Conclusion}

-In this paper we studied the holographic entanglement entropy of anisotropic and nonconformal strongly coupled gauge theories, and explored the effects of singularity as well as anisotropy in spatial direction on the entanglement entropy.
+In this paper, we studied the holographic entanglement entropy of anisotropic and nonconformal strongly coupled gauge theories, and explored the effects of singularity as well as spatial anisotropy on the entanglement entropy.

-Our motivation was finding the universal terms just like in the case of the corner contribution in the 2+1-dimensions \cite{Ref44,Ref45} or higher dimensions with hyperscaling violation parameters\cite{Ref68} to the entanglement entropy in the isotropic spacetime.
+Our motivation was finding the universal terms just like in the case of the corner contribution in the 2+1-dimensions \cite{Ref44,Ref45} or higher dimensions with hyperscaling violation parameters \cite{Ref68} to the entanglement entropy in the isotropic spacetime.

-We have shown that with respect to values of the $z$ and $\theta$, the new divergent structure may appear in the holographic entanglement entropy of curved kink region and then we have identified these values of $z$ and $\theta$ that give rise to a universal contribution.
+We have shown that with respect to values of the $z$ and $\theta$, the new divergent structure may appear in the holographic entanglement entropy of the curved kink region.
+We identified these values of $z$ and $\theta$ that give rise to a universal contribution.
 Specially, we have found that for some values of $z$ and $\theta$, the logarithmic and double logarithmic terms appear.
-Unlike the homogeneous space time in which the logarithmic term appear in the special value of $\theta=1$ which is reflected in fact that the corresponding background provides a gravitational dual for the boundary theory with Fermi surface, in anisotropic space time for some discrete values of $z$ and $\theta$ the logarithmic or double logarithmic term appear.
+Unlike the homogeneous space-time in which the logarithmic term appears in the special value of $\theta=1$ which is reflected in the fact that the corresponding background provides a gravitational dual for the boundary theory with Fermi surface, in anisotropic space-time for some discrete values of $z$ and $\theta$ the logarithmic or double logarithmic term appears.
 In this case, we also found the area law violation.

-In order to find explicit results we investigated two special cases: the parallel and transverse directions, i.e., singular surface oriented along the anisotropic scaling direction $y$ and the singular entangling surface laying along isotropic direction $x$, respectively.
+To find explicit results, we investigated a shape invariant corner in an anisotropic space.
+We considered the parallel and transverse directions, i.e., singular surface oriented along the anisotropic scaling direction $y$ and laying along isotropic direction $x$, respectively.

-In the case of singular entangling surface along the anisotropic direction, with respect to various range of $z$, we found new universal contributions.
+In the case of a singular entangling surface along the anisotropic direction, concerning various ranges of $z$, we found new universal contributions.
 For the case $z>1$, we found that for the values of $z=2k/(2k-1)$ with $k$ some positive integer and $\theta=0$, which corresponds to Lifshitz geometry, the double logarithmic term appears.
 On the other hand, for the values of $\theta=z-2n(z-1)$, the logarithmic term appears.
-These ranges of $z$ and $\theta$ are consistent with the NEC.
-Other than those values we found only power law divergences.
-Note, for $z=1$, only power law divergences appear \cite{Ref66}.
+These ranges of $z$ and $\theta$ are consistent with the NEC's.
+Other than those values we found only power-law divergences.
+Note, for $z=1$, only power-law divergences appear \cite{Ref66}.